-David Hamann, born 1981 in Hemer, is a PhD student at the Freie Universität Berlin.
-In 2011 he finished his Magister’s degree at the Humboldt-Univrsity about the NS-scientist Gunther Ipsen and the “Deutsche Soziologie”.
-For several yeras he worked as a student assistant at the Center for the Research on anti-Semitism in Berlin.
+David Hamann, born 1981 in Hemer, did his PhD at the Freie Universität Berlin.
+In 2011 he finished his Magister's degree at the Humboldt-University about the NS scientist Gunther Ipsen and the "Deutsche Soziologie".
+For several years he worked as a student assistant at the Center for the Research on Anti-Semitism in Berlin.
 Since 2010 he works as a freelance historian.
 In 2013 he became a Leo Baeck Fellow.

 A Ticket from Brody to New York via Berlin.
 Organized Solidarity of German Jews for Eastern European Jewish Transmigrants 1881/82